mahynski/latex-jam/README.md

 # Citation

 The logo.png for this repository was generated using Google Gemini Flash 2.0 (Imagen 3) on Feb.
 18, 2025 with the prompt "Create colorful logo of a the black rail bird (Laterallus jamaicensis) writing a document."
+Note that it has hallucinated a third appendage 😄!
 The black rail (*[Late]rallus [jam]aicensis*) was chosen as a logo based on the similarity of its scientific name to LaTeX.